 Materials

-- 2 tablespoons soy wax (carnauba or candellila wax will also work)
+- 2 tablespoons soy wax (carnauba or candellila wax will also work, but you'll need to experiment to find the right the amount)

 - 1 tablespoon coconut oil